fcdoc/doc/en/flashduty/advanced/customize_incident_attrs.md

 ## Frequently Asked Questions

-|+| If tags are used to dynamically generate titles, what happens if the tags do not exist?
+|+| What if the tags do not exist when using tags to dynamically generate titles?

     Depending on which variable acquisition method you use, the header may retain the original variable information or use <no value> instead.

-    Even if the variables cannot be obtained, it will not affect the generation of the alert, and you can debug with confidence.
+    Even if the variables cannot be obtained, it will not affect the generation of the alert.
+You can debug with confidence.